mdc-git/ddev-sveltekit/README.md

   it should override the outgoing requests origin (`event.url`) to `DDEV_PRIMARY_URL`

-  this makes it consistent with the external servers `Access-Control-Allow-Origin`
+  this makes it _semantically consistent_ with the external servers `Access-Control-Allow-Origin`

 - https://github.com/sveltejs/kit/issues/6589
 - https://github.com/sveltejs/kit/issues/6795